Moro National Liberation Front

 The Moro National Liberation Front (MNLF; الجبهة الوطنية لتحرير مورو) is a political organization in the Philippines that was founded in 1972.
-It started as a splinter group of the Muslim Independence Movement (MIM).
-The MNLF was the organization most active in the Moro conflict for about two decades beginning from the 1970s.
+It began as a splinter group of the Muslim Independence Movement (MIM).
+The MNLF was the most active organization during the Moro conflict for about two decades, beginning in the 1970s.

 The MNLF is internationally recognized by the Organisation of Islamic Cooperation (OIC) and its Parliamentary Union of OIC Member States (PUIC).
 Since 1977, the MNLF has been an observer member of the OIC.
-On January 30, 2012, MNLF became an observer member of the Parliamentary Union of Islamic Cooperation (PUIC), as approved during the 7th PUIC global session held in Palembang, Indonesia.
+On January 30, 2012, the MNLF became an observer member of the Parliamentary Union of Islamic Cooperation (PUIC), as approved during the 7th PUIC global session held in Palembang, Indonesia.

-In 1996, the MNLF signed a landmark peace agreement with the Philippine government under the administration of President Fidel Ramos that saw the creation of the Autonomous Region in Muslim Mindanao (ARMM), an area composed of two mainland provinces and three island provinces in which the predominantly Muslim population enjoys a degree of self-rule.
+In 1996, the MNLF signed a landmark peace agreement with the Philippine government under the administration of President Fidel V. Ramos, which led to the creation of the Autonomous Region in Muslim Mindanao (ARMM), an area composed of two mainland provinces and three island provinces in which the predominantly Muslim population enjoys a degree of self-rule.